VideoRecorderMp4 C++ library

 yourLib.cpp

-Create folder 3rdparty and copy the VideoRecorderMp4 repository folder there.
-New structure of your repository:
+Create a 3rdparty folder and copy the VideoRecorderMp4 repository folder there.
+Your repository’s new structure:

 CMakeLists.txt